 - adaptation and resilience of environmental systems and organisms in the face of global change.

 The MBL offers a range of courses, workshops, conferences, and internships throughout the year.
 Central to the MBL’s identity are its more than 20 advanced, discovery-based research courses.
 The focus of these world-famous, graduate-level courses ranges from physiology, embryology, neurobiology, and microbiology to imaging and computation integrated with biological research.

-Each year, MBL courses attract about 500 of the best students in the world, from (in 2019) 344 institutions and 38 countries.
-Course directors and faculty are leaders in their fields, drawn from (in 2019) 225 leading universities and research institutions around the world.
+Each year, MBL courses attract about 500 of the best students in the world, from (in 2023) 270 institutions and 60 countries.
+Course directors and faculty are leaders in their fields, drawn from (in 2023) 247 leading universities and research institutions from 22 countries.
 The courses also benefit from MBL partnerships with many commercial developers and vendors, who bring the very latest technology in advanced imaging and other scientific equipment to the MBL each year.